SRD-Archive/srd-archive/Fool's 5e Compete/Fool's 5E - Complete and Unabridged.md

 **Elemental Abilities**

-1. For an attack action and 1 ki, you can to cause fire to launch out from your fists and feet, increasing your reach by 10 feet for the rest of the turn.
+1. Flame Strke: For an attack action and 1 ki, you can to cause fire to launch out from your fists and feet, increasing your reach by 10 feet for the rest of the turn.
 A hit deals fire damage instead of bludgeoning and if you spend 1 ki point when the attack hits you deal an extra 1d10 damage.

-2. For an action and 2 ki, a creature within 30 feet of you must make a Strength saving throw or take 3d10 bludgeoning damage from airy fists (plus an extra 1d10 for each additional ki point you spend), you can push the creature up to 20 feet away from you, and it is knocked prone.
+2. Air Strke: For an action and 2 ki, a creature within 30 feet of you must make a Strength saving throw or take 3d10 bludgeoning damage from airy fists (plus an extra 1d10 for each additional ki point you spend), you can push the creature up to 20 feet away from you, and it is knocked prone.
 Even on a successful save, the creature still takes half damage, though it's not pushed or knocked prone.

-3. For an action and 1 ki, select an area of ice or water no larger than 30 feet on a side within 120 feet.
+3. Shape Water: For an action and 1 ki, select an area of ice or water no larger than 30 feet on a side within 120 feet.
 You can change water-to-ice or ice-to-water within the area, and you can reshape ice in the area in any shape you choose.
 You can raise or low er the ice's elevation, create or fill in a trench, rise or flatten a wall, or form a pillar.
 The extent of any such changes can't exceed half the area’s largest dimension.
 You cannot shape the ice to trap or injure a creature in the area.

-4. For a bonus action and 2 ki, a creature you can see within 30 feet of you must make a Dexterity saving throw or take 3d10 bludgeoning damage from a water whip (plus an extra 1d10 for each additional ki point you spend), and you can either knock it prone or pull it up to 25 feet closer to you.
+4. Water Strike: For a bonus action and 2 ki, a creature you can see within 30 feet of you must make a Dexterity saving throw or take 3d10 bludgeoning damage from a whip make of water (plus an extra 1d10 for each additional ki point you spend), and you can either knock it prone or pull it up to 25 feet closer to you.
 Even on a successful save, the creature still takes half damage, though it isn't pulled or knocked prone.

 5. You can cast *burning hands* for 2 ki points.